temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 You import the `process` module so you can access command-line arguments you'll pass.

-In the `run` function you check to see if there is at least two arguments passed.
+In the `run` function you check to see if there are at least two arguments passed.
 You need to check for two arguments because `process.argv` includes the Node.js executable path and the script path as the first two elements, so the actual command-line arguments start at index 2.

 The `run` function then sets up a connection to your Temporal Server, invokes your Workflow, passes in an argument for the `name`, and assigns the Workflow a unique identifier with Nanoid.
-The client dispatches the Workflow on the same `hello-world` Task Queue that the Worker is polling on.
+The client dispatches the Workflow on the same Task Queue that the Worker is polling on.
+That's why you used a constant to ensure the Task Queue name is consistent.
+If there's a mismatch, your Workflow will execute on a different Task Queue and there won't be any Workers polling for tasks.

 :::note Specify a Workflow Id